JuanOlaya/Virtual-Reality/README.md

 # Virtual Reality

 La entrega del tercer corte consiste en implementar un proyecto en Unity 3D 5.6.3f1 funcional y ejecutable, en parejas o individual con los siguientes elementos:

-For this course we use OpenSource VR as VR framework.
-It runs on any Android device with gyroscope

-to check if your phone is compatible with this VR framework download XXX app
+For this course we use [OSVR as VR framework](https://github.com/OSVR/OSVR-Unity).
+OSVR is able to run on any Android device that has gyroscope and accelerometer.
+To check if your phone is compatible with this VR framework download XXX app

 ### 1. Reticle VR